The Scarlet Letter (1934 film): Production

-The first sound version of the story starring former Jazz Age comedian Colleen Moore as the ill-fated Puritan adulteress Hester Prynne, the film retained many of the silent film era players and studio sets from director Victor Seastrom’s 1926 silent adaptation starring Lillian Gish.
-Henry B. Walthall played Roger Chillingworth in both these film versions.
+The first sound version of the story, starring former Jazz Age comedian Colleen Moore as the ill-fated Puritan adulteress, Hester Prynne, the film retained many of the silent film era players and studio sets from director Victor Seastrom’s 1926 silent adaptation starring Lillian Gish.
+Henry B. Walthall played Roger Chillingworth in both film versions.

-Under the influence of the recently re-imposed Production Code, director Vignola emphasized the guilt-ridden ordeal of the novel’s protagonists, which resonated with Hollywood censor’s preference for a depiction of “the moral failure of the central figures” as a cautionary tale, distinguish it from the Seastrom’s decidedly romantic film adaption.
+Under the influence of the recently re-imposed Production Code, director Vignola emphasized the guilt-ridden ordeal of the novel’s protagonists, which resonated with Hollywood censor’s preference for a depiction of "the moral failure of the central figures" as a cautionary tale, to distinguish it from the Seastrom’s decidedly romantic film adaption.

-It was shot in Sherman Oaks, California.
-It was the only film Colleen Moore ever said she made for the money.
+It was shot in Sherman Oaks, California, and was the only film Colleen Moore ever said she made for the money.
 She was reportedly preparing to take her dollhouse on tour for charity, and saw the film as an opportunity to make a last film with friends.